rundeck/docs/en/administration/install/jar.md

-% Installing as an executable .jar
+% Installing as an executable war

-Use the launcher as an alternative to a system package:
+Use the executable war as an alternative to a system package:

-1. Download the launcher jar file.
+1. Download the executable war file.
 1. Define RDECK_BASE environment variable to the location of the install

     ~~~~~~~ {.bash}